 - Very bad and sometimes life-threatening blood and bone marrow problems like anemia, low platelet counts, or low white blood cell counts have happened with this drug.
 Change in dose or even stopping the drug may be needed if any of these side effects happen.
 Talk with the doctor.

-- This drug has caused cancer, fertility problems in males and females that could be long-lasting, and harm to unborn babies in animals.
+- In animals, this drug has caused harm to unborn babies and cancer.
 This drug may have the same effects in humans.
-Talk with the doctor.
+If you have questions, talk with the doctor.

 - It is used to treat a viral infection of the eyes in people with immune system problems.